 Light: In the garden it takes full or partial sun.
 Mine gets full sun in the summer but in late fall & early winter is shaded by 2pm.
 Indoors this is a high light plant – it needs sun & all the natural light you can give it.
 Make sure it has a south &/or west exposure.
 If it’s not getting light from all sides, then be sure to rotate it it every few months.

-Water: As I say in the video, you want the light to be high & the water to be low.
-Mine is in a very large terra cotta estate pot (28″ x 28″) & I water it every it every 1-2 months in the summer, giving it 2-3 big watering cans full at a time.
+Water: As I say in the video, you want the light to be high & the water to below.
+Mine is in a very large terra cotta estate pot (28″ x 28″) & I water it every 1-2 months in the summer, giving it 2-3 big watering cans full at a time.
 In your home, do the same – water it every month or so in the summer & maybe every 2 months in the winter, depending on a few variables.
 This is a general guideline but I outline more specifics in this post on watering houseplants 101.
 In terms of the Pencil Cactus, less liquid love is better.

 Hardiness: In the great outdoors, it’s hardy to 25 degrees F. And it can tolerate our home temperatures & lack of humidity just fine.

 As you can see, the pot my Pencil Cactus is growing in is quite large.
 These plants are very heavy & as they grow larger, they need a substantial base.

 Size: In its native environment in Africa, Pencil Cacti can grow to 30′ & that’s why they’re also can Pencil Tree.
 The branches start to flop as they grow tall & wide.
 Mine stands about 6′ right now & the tallest one I’ve seen was 15′ in the LA area.